 SFPL’s key focus area covers Eastern Partnership Countries, i.e. Belarus, Ukraine, Moldova, Georgia, Armenia, and Azerbaijan.
 In Ukraine, Moldova, and Georgia SFPL implements its actions through local Representative.
 To pursue its goals, SFPL collaborates with Polish administration bodies, local authorities, non-governmental organisations, and education sector.

-The Fund uses the logo of the first Polish presidency of the EU (in 2011), designed by Jerzy Janiszewski, the author of the graphic symbol of the “Solidarity” Trade Union.
+For visual identification SFPL uses the 2011 logo of the first Polish EU presidency, designed by Jerzy Janiszewski, the author of the worldwide known “Solidarity” Trade Union graphic sign.

 SFPL is a State Treasury foundation.
 It was established in 1997 at the initiative of the President of Republic of Poland, who took honorary patronage over the organisation.
 Initially, under the name Polish Foundation for International Cooperation for Development “Knowing How”, SFPL focused on assisting countries undergoing market transformations and implementing projects in Ukraine, Moldova, Kazakhstan, and Georgia.
 SFPL has also issued a series of publications dedicated to Polish transformation-related experiences.
 In 2002 SFPL changed its name to Polish Foundation for International Cooperation for Development “Know How”.
 In 2005 SFPL suspended its activities.
 However, in 2011, in the light of Poland’s growing commitment to development cooperation and the need to support democratic transformations in other countries, Ministry of Foreign Affairs took the decision to reactivate SFPL.
 The Development Cooperation Act, adopted on 16 September 2011, allowed the Minister for Foreign Affairs to entrust SFPL with activities in the field of development cooperation.